Entanglement corner dependence in two-dimensional systems: A tensor network perspective: Field theory corner-law entanglement from iPEPS

 \section{Field theory corner-law entanglement from iPEPS}

 In this section, we study the $\theta$-dependent term in the Schmidt rank of $\rho(A)$, which also relates to the entanglement behavior.
 We use a counting argument to show that such a term behaves similarly to the behavior of $b(\theta)$ in continuous systems, and approaches the same limits for both $\theta\rightarrow0$ and $\theta\rightarrow\pi$.
+The analysis is presented for a square lattice, for simplicity, but can be straightforwardly shown to generalize naturally to other lattice types, as is demonstrated in Fig. \ref{fig:counting_numerics} below.

 We start by describing the expected term for continuum fields: Suppose a two-dimensional system is partitioned into subsystems $A,B$, and that the bipartition's geometry contains a sharp corner of angle $\theta$, as depicted in Fig. \ref{fig:bipartition}a.
 Refs.~\citep{corner_cft_Bueno_2015,corner_general_Estienne_2022} show that the charge fluctuations between $A,B$ behaves as